Commercial Real Estate Frequently Asked Questions

-When should I start looking for new space?
+When should I start looking for new commercial space?

 Typically, tenants are not always aware of the amount of time that it takes to relocate or properly renew a facility.
 One can easily forget about smaller details like the notification of the upcoming renewal.
 By the time they realize, tenants are often pressed for time and this can decrease their leverage with landlords significantly as well.
 Regardless of whether you expand the current lease or choose to relocate, it’s always important to prepare in advance so that you have adequate time and a strong position towards Landlords Due to this, Austin Tenant Advisors suggests that you start at least 6 to 8 months in advance; before your ideal move in date or before your existing lease expires.

 How do I get started on finding commercial space for rent?

 One of the best ways to get this process going is to determine the amount of commercial real estate that you will need; you can also review the current market and acquire a list of suitable properties that are available.
 Contact us or call us at 512-861-0525 to begin the process immediately.